-Northeastern states are recognized by their enormous beauty, various types of traditions, culture, and festivals.
-Nagaland is also one of those northeastern states that is a combo of all the above specialties.
-Its home of different and unique tribes, customs, traditions, dance, songs, different festivals, and food.
+Northeastern states are recognized for their enormous beauty, various types of traditions, culture, and festivals.
+Nagaland is also one of those northeastern states that is a combo of all the above specialities.
+Its home of different and unique tribes, customs, traditions, dances, songs, different festivals, and food.
 That’s why it is also known as the “Land of festivals”.

 The events celebrated in Nagaland are popular all over the world.
 Nagaland attracts lots of visitors towards these events just because of its unique style and beauty.
 There are some of the popular events celebrated in Nagaland that you need to know for a better understanding of the culture of Nagaland.

 The Popular events of Nagaland

 Hornbill festival is celebrated annually.
 This festival gets its name from the Indian hornbill, a common bird among the folklore and the tribes of Nagaland.

 Hornbill festival is a very popular and vibrant festival in Nagaland.
 It is often also called a “festival of all festivals”.
 This festival is a powerful representation of Naga culture, traditional practices, cultural music, and dance.
 All the diverse tribes in Nagaland offer their possible contribution to the festival to make it more entertaining and vibrant.
 People from all over the world visit Nagaland just to take part in these various extravagant dances and musical performances as well as competitions to make their visit more entertaining and fun.
 You must take part in the Hornbill festival at least once because only then you can actually know about the true culture and traditions of Nagaland.

 Ngada festival is also celebrated annually in the month of November and December.
 This festival is celebrated after the harvesting of crops.